WASdev/sample.BYOJackson/BYOJackson-article.md

  _Do I need to do any classloading tricks?
 Like parentLast?_ Nope, since the Liberty server does not expose the Jackson API packages, your application will only be able to load the Jackson classes that you provide.
-It also means that the application work regardless of the delegation policy - so you can use parentLast if you really want to.
+It also means that the application works regardless of the delegation policy - so you can use parentLast if you really want to.

 _Do you have a sample application that might help me understand how this works?_